pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - Uses front LiDAR to detect when to start a turn (if obstacle is close).
 - Decides turn direction (left/right) based on side LiDARs (First turn only)
 - Turns are started considering factors of distance available, yaw, current section and distance travelled.
-- Adjusts steering (servo position) and target yaw for smooth turns.
+- Adjusts steering (servo position) during turn based on yaw and for greater smoothness.
 - After each turn, resets variables and prepares for the next segment.
-Target yaw and threshold distance may be altered for better accuracy
+Target yaw and threshold distance may be altered for better accuracy and counter drifting.
 - The idea to stick to the outer wall, so even with randomisation, the extended inner wall is not hit

 #### Straight Movement: